MadeiraData/sql-clr-ics/README.md

 ## License and copyright

-This project is licensed under the MPL 2.0 license agreement.
+This project is licensed under the MIT license agreement.
 More info in [the license file](https://github.com/EitanBlumin/sql_clr_ics/blob/master/LICENSE).

 ## Acknowledgements